 Food security is a growing concern.
 And not just over access to food, but access to healthful food.
 And rightly so.
-Global food systems are once again feeling the tremblings of supply interruptions stemming from grain export bans in Russia and poor harvests due to drought and floods elsewhere.
-Similar to the international price shocks, hoarding and limited rioting that occurred in 2008 in the face of wheat and rice shortages, we may be in for another round of inflation in food costs and heightened food security awareness this quarter.
+Global food systems are once again feeling the tremblings of supply interruptions.
+These stem from grain export bans in Russia and poor harvests due to drought and floods elsewhere.
+These are similar to the price shocks, hoarding and rioting that occurred in 2008 in the face of wheat and rice shortages.
+So, we may be in for another round of inflation in food costs.
+And this demands heightened food security awareness.

-I have previously extolled the virtues of forest farming, and firmly believe it will be a production system of prominence in the future.
-Within the family of forest farming practices, forest gardening can best be described as food systems replicating the patterns and processes of natural forest ecosystems.
-Forest gardens are a structured polyculture of food plants combining multiple canopy layers of fruit or nut bearing trees, and shrubs, herbs and vegetable beds into synergistic and sustainable production units.
-Utilizing applied ecological principles to minimize competition and promote facilitation through companion planting, forest gardens are efficient, productive outlets for inter-cropping.
+Forest gardens are structured polycultures of food plants.
+They combine multiple canopy layers of fruit or nut bearing trees, with shrubs, herbs and vegetable beds.
+All creating synergistic and sustainable production units.
+Utilizing applied ecological principles through companion planting, forest gardens are efficient, productive outlets for inter-cropping.

-The potential benefits of incorporating forest gardening into the community garden movement are many fold: enhanced productivity, conservation and aesthetics, and all within confined spaces.
+The potential benefits of incorporating forest gardening into the community garden movement are many fold.
+They can enhance productivity, conservation and aesthetics, and all within confined spaces.

-Many community gardens are located in small urban spaces and expanding production vertically with shrub and tree canopy layers makes good sense to maximize the efficiency of food production per area.
+Many community gardens are located in small urban spaces.
+Expanding production vertically with shrub and tree canopy layers makes good sense to maximize the efficiency of food production per unit area.

-Community forest gardens can therefore fulfill the all the roles of community gardens in reconnecting urban residents with food production and contribute to community food security, and they also make the best use of available space and can be a source of ecological goods and services and visual aesthetics in the concrete jungle.
+Community forest gardens can therefore fulfill the all the roles of community gardens in reconnecting urban residents with food production.
+And through this they contribute to community food security.
+And they also make the best use of available space in tight urban quarters.
+And equally important, they can be a source of ecological goods and services and visual aesthetics in the concrete jungle.

 Subscribe via RSS